 If a tornado warning is issued, bus dismissal may be delayed.
-If students are en route to or from school and a tornado warning is issued, buses are required to stop at the nearest school and students/drivers take shelter there until the warning has passed.
+If students are enroute to or from school and a tornado warning is issued, buses are required to stop at the nearest school and students/drivers take shelter there until the warning has passed.

 - Bomb Threat Procedures are based on recommendations from the Georgia Emergency Management Agency (GEMA). - Lockdowns Code Yellow/Code Red drills- These drills will take place three (3) times each year.
-When schools have been placed on an actual lockdown, you will be notified through our School Messenger phone system after all information is available or the school is no longer in lockdown. - Bus Evacuation Safe bus evacuation is practiced two times a year during physical education classes with all students.
+When schools have been placed on an actual lockdown, you will be notified through our Houston County School District app before the end of the school day. - Bus Evacuation Safe bus evacuation is practiced two times a year during physical education classes with all students.